nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/request-response-headers.md

 ## ResponseHeaderModifier example

-We'll begin by configuring an app with custom headers and a simple HTTPRoute.
-We'll then observe the server response in relation to see its headers.
-Next, we'll delve into modifying some of those headers using an HTTPRoute with filters to modify response headers.
-Our aim will be to verify whether the server responds with the modified headers.
+Begin by configuring an application with custom headers and a simple HTTPRoute.
+The server response can be observed see its headers.
+The next step is to modify some of the headers using HTTPRoute filters to modify responses.
+Finally, verify the server responds with the modified headers.

 ### Deploy the Headers application